mayamcdougall/NotePaper/README.md

 There's also a "blog mode" meta variable.
 If you add "Blog: True" to your meta header, your page will be hidden from the main navigation and only accessible through the front page or first/prev/next/last buttons.

 ### Sub-Navigation
 This feature takes a YAML table of contents and generates a sub-navigation for the current page.
 This table of contents is defined as a meta variable named "toc" in your markdown file.
 The formatting is simple: Using spaces, indent each item of the toc by the same amount.
 Tabs will *not* work, and will cause your page to throw an exception.
 The key of each item must match the name of its corresponding html anchor, but its value can be anything you want.
 This value will become the text displayed for your link.
 You may also have a second level of items, indented further, within another item.
-Just label the first entry of the second level "&#95;title".
+The first item of a new level is used to title its parent.
+In the example below, its key is "&#95;title", but it doesn't matter what you use.
 Here is an example of the proper formatting, as used in this readme.
 Note that I added a second level under "installation" for the sake of the example.

 ```
 toc: